 - You can record a movie while one of the following recording modes is selected.

 - Auto

-- Premium Auto Pro
+- Premium Auto

-- BEST SHOT (HS Night Scene)
+- BEST SHOT (High Speed Night Scene)

-- Make-up
+- 1. In the REC mode, touch "MENU".

-- If "MENU" is not displayed on the screen, touch the tab to display it. - "MENU" - 2.
-Drag upwards and downwards until you find "Movie Quality", and then touch to select it. - 3.
+- If "MENU" is not displayed on the screen, touch the tab to display it.

+- 2. Drag upwards and downwards until you find "Movie Quality", and then touch to select it. - 3.
 Touch the item whose setting you want to change.